falseywinchnet/PicoGPT/README.md

 ## 4: Prior Efficacy Remedies (for integration)

-This section reframes “prior efficiency remedies” as **prior efficacy remedies**: a survey of methods that improved *how well* models process long sequences or reduce compute/latency, while highlighting **which structural problems they do—and do not—address**.
-The theme: most advances optimize *how information is moved*, not *how information is chosen*.
+This survey shows many ways to move information better (scale, speed, stability), but very few ways to choose information better.
+They narrow the search budget and close benchmark gaps—but leave partitioning geometric, selection continuous, structure drifting, and preconditioning fading.he theme: most advances optimize *how information is moved*, not *how information is chosen*.
 They close performance gaps by lowering the semantic search budget or stabilizing training, but leave selection and semantic partitioning largely unresolved. they constrain geometry, linearize cost, stabilize gradients, and bias toward useful long-range patterns.
 Yet, across families, the core limitations remain: partitions are still **geometric**, selection is **continuous blending**, structure **drifts in place**, and preconditioning **fades with depth**.
 They elevate efficacy, not structural semantics.

 ---